Sailpast - a TBYC Tradtion

 Once all yachts have sailed past the Commodore, ships return to the docks for a formal toast to the the commodore in the longhouse, followed by a cocktail and social hour hosted by the club's Staff Captain.

 Our annual Sailpast signals the official beginning of our boating season.
-It is a festive occasion that all members of the club are encouraged to enjoy.
+It is a fun occasion that all members of the club are encouraged to enjoy.